QuackingBob/ILS-Data-Project-2023/ReadMe.md

     }
 }
 ```

+**graph.csv**
+This is a csv file the contains the adjacency matrix for the network graph (each cell represents an edge between the node represented by the column index and the node represented by the row index).
+This can be loaded to a numpy array using np.loadtxt("graph.csv", delimiter=",").
+You can use other programs to edit this (it is just a csv) but because of how large the graph is (~1.3+ GB) it is better to programmatically do it.
+I provide a script called `network_graph.py` that opens this adjacency matrix and displays a sample of the nodes with the highest connections.
 ###### Code is provided to parse the json and pd files, and in case they no longer function, the scripts used to generate them are also provided so support can still exist for newer python or torch versions in case any major changes occur.
 ## How to run the code:

-1) It is recommended to make either a conda or python venv if running locally
+1) It is recommended to make either a conda or python venv if running locally.

+2) Having CUDA installed means that GPU acceleration can greatly speed up the computation.
+If you have CUDA (11.8), run `pip3 install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu118` to install torch with cuda support.

-2) Install the requirements:
+3) Install the other requirements:

 > `pip install -r requirements.txt`